skyscrapercode/skyscrapercode.github.io/README.md

-# The place where I try to build a site while learning GitHub
+# The place where I build a site while learning GitHub